DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/when-to-apply-for-teacher-training.md

 expander:
   application-deadlines:
     title: application deadlines
     text: You should check the deadline for non-UK applications with training providers.
-They make close earlier than other applicants.
+They may close earlier than for other applicants.
 ---

 You can apply for postgraduate teacher training courses starting in September 2024 from 10 October 2023 to 17 September 2024.